daniel-furman/lwMCMC/README.md

 :---------------------------------:|:----------------------------------------:
 ![](examples/data/grid_ice.png) | ![](examples/data/ice_scatter.png)

-Recovered parameter constraints for a power law flow model for firn creep (ice compaction in nature).
-The grid entries reveal the 1-dimensional posterior distributions of our parameters, as well as the pairwise projections with one and two sigma modeling error contours.
+Recovered parameter constraints for a power law flow model for ice compaction in nature via power law creep (see ice creep literature).

+* The grid entries reveal the 1-dimensional posterior distributions of our parameters, as well as the pairwise projections with one and two sigma modeling error contours.

 * With the slope parameters's 1.8 +- 0.225 prior, the Bayesian inferred slope is 1.70 +- 0.17.